debfx/ansible-aptupgrade/README.md

 - security (bool, defaults to False)

   Shortcut for adding the distro provided security repo to origins.
   Works only on Debian and Ubuntu.

+- official (boot, defaults to False)

+  Shortcut for adding the distro provided release and update repo to origins.
+  Works only on Debian and Ubuntu.
+  Notably this doesn't include backports.

 ## Example invocations